signalapp/SecureValueRecovery2/README.md

 in a multi-replica, strong-consensus, shared storage mechanism based on in-memory Raft.

+The SVR3 project expands on this approach by implementing secret-sharing across multiple hardware-protected backends (SGX, Nitro, SEV-SNP), requiring breaking of all underlying hardware security models to extract the necessary secrets.

-SVR2 is designed, first and foremost, to not leak the secret material, and, secondarily, to provide the material back to clients.
+SVR2/3 is designed, first and foremost, to not leak the secret material, and, secondarily, to provide the material back to clients.
 Given this, if there is a choice between "lose the secret material forever" and "store the secret material but potentially leak it", we'll choose the former.